James-SR/study-notes-master/docs/Foundations-of-Inference.md

 <img src="Foundations-of-Inference_files/figure-html/unnamed-chunk-11-1.png" width="672" />

-Now we have our density plot of the null hypothesis - randomly permuted samples - we can see where our actual observed difference lies, plus how many other randomly permuted differences were less than the observed difference.
+Now we have our density plot of the null hypothesis - randomly permuted samples - we can see where our actual observed difference lies, plus how many randomly permuted differences were less than the observed difference.

 ```r